Psteven5/CoPL-A4/README.md

 Board row M
 END

 Where X is the amount of tents per row, Y is the amount of tents per column, and Board row 1..M are the rows of the board.
-Below is an example file.

-FILE EXAMPLE
-[2,0,2]
-[2,0,2]

-[0,1,0]
-[1,0,1]
-[0,1,0]
-END
+An example file can be found in puzzle.txt.
 The solution of a puzzle can be either printed to the console using print_solution/2 or written to a file using write_file/3